stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

     If running the count-based RNA-Seq Expression Classification pipeline, alignment must be done against the [GRCh38_no_alt reference](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz).
-    It should use parameters as specified in our [RNA-seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html) to minimize any discrepancies caused by differing alignment specification.
+    It should use parameters as specified in our [RNA-Seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html) to minimize any discrepancies caused by differing alignment specification.

-    If running the count-based RNA-Seq Expression Classification pipeline, feature counts should be generated with htseq-count as described in our [RNA-seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
+    If running the count-based RNA-Seq Expression Classification pipeline, feature counts should be generated with htseq-count as described in our [RNA-Seq workflow](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
     This pipeline uses [Gencode v31](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz) annotations.

      Batch correction requires a minimum of two samples per batch to run properly.
 Introducing a single sample batch by adding an input sample with a unique protocol will cause unexpected results.